microsoft/AdaptiveCards/specs/DesignDiscussions/inlineEditability.md

 ##### Use Case Clarifications:

-1. If `label` is `empty` in the input field then value takes 100% width.
+1. If `label` is `empty` in the input field then value takes 100% width of the container of the input element.

 2. If `value` is `empty` in the input field.
 We will show label and placeholder text in lighter color like this in the [default] state,